Updated February 2020

-How do you mouth to lung vape?
+How do you Mouth-to-Lung vape?

+If you have a device which is capable of both MTL and DL vaping, ensure the airflow is at least partially restricted.
 Take a smooth, steady drag straight into the mouth.
 This is a much longer drag than you would use with a cigarette.
-Hold the vapour in your mouth.
-Then inhale into the lungs before exhaling.
+Hold the vapour in your mouth, then inhale into the lungs before exhaling.

-How do you direct to lung vape?
+How do you Direct-Lung vape?

 What e-liquid is best for mouth to lung vaping?

-What e-liquid is best for direct to lung vaping?
+What e-liquid is best for Direct-Lung vaping?

-Nicotine strengths for mouth to lung vaping
+Nicotine strengths for Mouth-to-Lung vaping

 For example, if you’ve recently quit smoking and have been a heavy smoker, you’ll need stronger nicotine levels.
-However, in general, you’ll need stronger nicotine levels with mouth to lung vaping than with direct to lung vaping.
+However, in general, you’ll need stronger nicotine levels with Mouth-to-Lung vaping than with Direct-Lung vaping.

-Nicotine strengths for direct to lung vaping
+Nicotine strengths for Direct-Lung vaping

 To explain simply: